 China has become the major force for global development in recent years.
 China’s size and strategic importance means that its growth and growing influence, through global governance institutions and through initiatives such as the Belt and Road, will become increasingly critical for global development.
 This is especially the case in the context of the UN Global Goals, where China’s actions and investments, alone and in co-operation with other countries including the UK, will have a major influence on capacities to achieve multiple SDGs in a range of low and middle income countries.
 Support to China’s global development aspirations and actions, to ensure that these are aligned with the SDGS, requires rigorous evidence based research.
 Strengthening such research activity and mutual learning partnerships will be vital in meeting the Agenda 2030 ambitions globally.

 IDS will manage a number of collaborative initiatives, especially with the China International Development Research Network (CIDRN).
-This will include summer school visits for Chinese students, events by development experts, fellow visits to top UK universities and joint publications of an IDS bulletin amongst other activities.
+This will include the China and Global Development Seminar Series, international conferences, short training programmes for both Chinese and British researchers, events by development experts, research fellow visits to UK and Chinese universities and think tanks, and joint publications of the IDS Bulletin, among other activities.